Premises security planning and crime prevention

 - staff security.

-The Queensland Police Service has a Bizsafe security assessment form (PDF, 88KB) that can help you in designing a tailored security assessment for your premises.
+The Queensland Police Service has business security information (PDF, 409KB) that can help you in designing a tailored security assessment for your premises.

 Personnel safety on business premises